-QUICK START GUIDE CONTINUED
+OUICK START GUIDE CONTINUED

 5. Check heater and pump unions.
 Occasionally during shipping these become loosened.
-A simple tightening of these (if necessary) will do, being careful not to over tighten.
+A simple hand tightening of these (if necessary) will do, being careful not to over tighten.

-- 6. Once water has reached correct level, remove the garden hose, replace the filter and basket or floating weir and turn power on to the hot tub. - 7.
+- 6. Once water has reached correct level, remove the garden hose, replace the filter, basket and floating weir and turn power on to the hot tub. - 7.
 To activate jets and to purge air from the pump, press/push Jet 1 button located on the top side control.
-A second press/push will put the pump on high speed.
+A second press/ push will put the pump on high speed.
 Repeat this process until water flows from the jets.
 When the jets are working, set the pump to low speed. - 8.
-Add chemicals to your water prior to heating the water.
+Add chemicals to your water when it is 80°F or above.
 Please see your dealer for recommendations. - 9.
 Set the temperature located on the top side control to the desired setting.
 The heater will shut off when the water temperature reaches the set temperature.
-Default is 100°F (37.8 °C). - 10.
+Default is 100°F. - 10.
 Place the hot tub cover on tub.
 Keeping the cover on the hot tub when the tub is not in use will help minimize operating costs. - 11.
 The time it will take for the water temperature to reach the desired setting will vary.